Skip to main content

 SecRule REQUEST_METHOD "@rx (POST|PUT)"

-• Once again checking the logs for false positives and lowering blocking threshold
+• Once again checking the logs for false positives and enforcing the blocking threshold

 nano -w /etc/crs4/crs-setup.conf